imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

 Now, the above examples are explicitly defining sizes for the tracks (`1fr` and `300px`).
 That might work for some scenarios, but for our beer example here, we need to be able to automatically calculate the size of the track, based on the width of the viewport, and automatically adjust the number of columns shown.
 To be able to do that, we’ll define a range of values using the `minmax()` function.
 What will we be defining?
 You’ve probably guessed by now: The *minimum* and *maximum* values we want these columns to be able to resize to.

 In the hero for our beer example above, we set our `minmax()` property to be `240px` at its minimum size, and `1fr` at its maximum size. `fr` units, if you’ve never heard of them, stand for fractional units.
-Nobody can explain them better than Jen Simmons on <a href="https://www.youtube.com/watch?v=ZPtpzuRajzM" target="_blank" rel="noopener noreferrer">this video</a> and Robin Rendle <a href="https://css-tricks.com/introduction-fr-css-unit/" target="_blank" rel="noopener noreferrer">in this post</a>.
+Nobody can explain them better than Jen Simmons on [this video](https://www.youtube.com/watch?v=ZPtpzuRajzM) and Robin Rendle [in this post](https://css-tricks.com/introduction-fr-css-unit/).

 <figure>
   <img